Random points are optimal for the approximation of Sobolev functions: The optimality of random points

 \section{The optimality of random points}

 In the following we give the proof of Proposition \ref{pro:randomcovering}.
 First, we derive a strong asymptotic result from a theorem due to Cohort \cite{Coh04}, which he obtained in the context of random quantizers.
-Related work may be found in Graf and Luschgy \cite[Section 9]{GL00} and \cite{Yuk08}.
+Related work may be found in \cite[Section 9]{GL00} and \cite{Yuk08}.